 Making Money as a Gym Owner

 Like any other small business, starting a gym will require at least some investment.
 It’s smart to start small and gradually expand your business.
-Gym ownership usually does not come with a set salary, earnings are usually determined by the gym’s profit.
+Since gym ownership usually does not come with a set salary, earnings are usually determined by the gym’s profit.
 Profit comes from subtracting your gym’s operating expenses from its revenue.

 Your operating expenses will probably be fixed, but there are ways to manage other variable costs.
 For example, you can lower staffing costs by coaching classes yourself.
-You can also be strategic about your marketing: Create a referral program and utilize social media to spread the word about your gym.
+You can also be strategic about your marketing: Create a gym member referral program and utilize social media to spread the word about your gym.

 So how much money can you make?
 It’s no surprise that salaries for gym owners differ from state to state, and location to location.
 From big box gyms to boutique studios, salary is affected by location, size, demographic and equipment.